Resources For Parents

-Deaf Children Australia has trained a number of parent mentors who have a child with a hearing loss to be one of your supports.
-The mentors have been in a similar situation to you, and asked themselves similar questions and many more.
-We can offer you a number of visits with one of our mentors to help you through the initial phase after diagnosis.
+Deaf Children Australia has trained a number of parent mentors who have a child with a hearing loss to be a mentor.
+The mentors have been in a similar situation to you and probably had the same questions as you have.
+We can offer you a number of visits whit one of our mentors to help you through the initial phase after diagnosis.

-Contact us for more information about the availability of parent mentoring in your area.
+To find out more, contact us about the availability of parent mentoring in your area.

 DCA PODs & Parent Support Groups